rachit-j/Rackets-Blog/_posts/2024-01-11-Individual-Review-Prep.md

 You know when you dont want to write 10 english essays.
 Yeah, I know.
 This is why I will be working on a bot that can write essays based off of student samples, and make it original enough to pass turnitin and other checking systems.

+Already working on this for a club tho soooooooooooooo maybe I want to get into gaming like the Legend of Zelda, because those games and their physics interest me.